Earn While You Learn

 Paramedic trainees will work clinically as an EMT for 24 hours per week (2 12-hour shifts) with 16 hours (2 8-hour shifts) of educational time.
 During school breaks and holidays clinical work as an EMT will be 40 hours per week.
 Trainees can expect to commit some unpaid hours in support of educational efforts beyond the 16 hours/week provided.

-Trainees will be full time employees with full benefits and educational expenses will be covered.
-Upon program completion they will continue employment in either the Medical Transport Network or UVA Emergency Department for 1 year.
+Trainees will be full-time employees with full benefits and educational expenses will be covered.
+Upon program completion, they will continue employment in either the Medical Transport Network or UVA Emergency Department for 18 months.

 Paramedic graduates who wish to continue their education can receive an